jeffblackadar/mre/docs/en/lessons/transcribe_handrwriting.md

 We'll store the key in a small JSON file.
 JSON has a specific format that is readable by Python and is used frequently for a variety of purposes.
 We'll open a Notebook on Google Colab and make a separate folder for your key's JSON file.
 You can use Python on your personal computer in a similar manner.

-1. Go to: https://colab.research.google.com/ (or your Python environment, such as Anaconda.)
+1. Go to: https://colab.research.google.com/ (or another Python environment of your choice, such as Anaconda.)
 2. Click _New Notebook_.
 3. Give the Notebook a title: "Transcribe handwriting and text with Microsoft Azure Cognitive Services.ipynb"
-4. For Google Colab only, perform the steps below. if you use a Python environment on your machine like Anaconda, you won't have to connect to a disk drive.
-For more information about using Anaconda, see the lesson by Quinn Dombrowski, Tassie Gniady, and David Kloster, "Introduction to Jupyter Notebooks.[^1]
+4. For Google Colab only, perform the steps below.
+(If you use a Python environment on your machine like Anaconda, you won't have to connect to a disk drive.
+For more information about using Anaconda, see the lesson by Quinn Dombrowski, Tassie Gniady, and David Kloster, "Introduction to Jupyter Notebooks.[^1])
 + Input this code into a cell and run it by clicking the Run Cell button with a triangle.
 ```
 # Mount Google Drive